flynx/pWiki/bootstrap/Doc/Path.md

 ## Page acquisition

 pWiki path system differs from how traditional file system paths are handled.
-In pWiki if a path does not reference a page directly a search is conducted to find an alternative page.
-This search is call _page acquisition_.
+In pWiki if a path does not reference a page directly, a search is conducted to find an alternative page.
+This search is called _page acquisition_.

 **Acquisition process:**